rmdhnfarid/Python-CRUD-Program/README.md

-RUD, which stands for Create, Read, Update, and Delete, is a fundamental set of operations in computer programming and database management.
+CRUD, which stands for Create, Read, Update, and Delete, is a fundamental set of operations in computer programming and database management.
 It refers to the basic functions that can be performed on a database or data storage system:

 Create: This operation allows you to add new data or records to a database.
 It involves inserting new information into the system, typically with the help of an "insert" command or function.